 Drones have caught the public eye nowadays, mainly because they have proven to be extremely beneficial, not just a fun way of spending time.
 Economists predict a rapid growth of sales on the market of civilian and commercial drones until 2020.
 People use them for taking pictures, making films, gaming, guidance, but also for deliveries, surveillance and help in rough situations.

 The sustained technological upgrowth will also determine the future of this gadget, and this means we’ll soon see a lot of smart drones, safer and more reliable – plus also smaller and cheaper.
 Scientists have already created drones that can fly like birds, in large groups – the so-called swarms, which may be able to save lives or help in battle or natural disasters.
 You may have heard of them already: there’s a record claim for the biggest drone swarm, from a Chinese company; the flock was made up of one thousand drones, during the New Year show.

 But these particular drones could also be a big help in the industry (checking power lines or plants, for instance) or in agriculture (spotting plant diseases, improving the management of water use, spraying pesticides, etc.) and in many other fields.
 They will be the new “bugs” in our lives, only designed to help, not to damage.
 I’m looking forward to seeing what the developers will have in line for us in the soon to come years, besides co-piloting systems and new hardware.

 Still, let’s not forget that the constant evolution of drone technology will precipitate new regulations imposed by the states.
 There are already such rules, in the US space and the European countries, but more will follow, as aerial safety and people’s privacy turn into main issues in this matter.
-Continue reading this.
+Visit site.